 If a player successfully creates an incanquation that equals the spell’s casting value, the spell is cast and their opponent loses the amount of Magical Strength indicated on the spell card.
 If either player falls below 0 Magical Strength, they are knocked out and the other is victorious!

 Once your mathemagician has mastered addition and subtraction, higher levels await!
 You can augment your magical energies with multiplication, division, and negative numbers, along with new, more powerful, and complex spells in future editions.

 Have students practice their math facts in a way that they enjoy, without flashcards or worksheets.
 This game will have students repeatedly adding and subtracting while they are having fun, trying to cast spells on each other’s magicians.
 Use it in a math center, or have it ready for students who finish their work early.
 This game is recommended for grades 4 – 10, but an easier set of rules for younger students can be downloaded here.

 If you are interested in running a Mathemagician’s Duel league or club at your school, contact us for special education pricing and access to our league package.

 Does your child like practicing math with flashcards?
 Of course not; nobody does.
 With Mathemagician’s Duel, your child can practice the same skills and more, but in a way that is actually fun.
 While attempting to cast spells at their opponent, your young mathemagician will do repeated arithmetical operations, reinforcing their memorization of basic math facts, as they discover and develop a greater knowledge of mathematical patterns.
 Importantly, with its magical card game aspect, your child will WANT to participate in this activity.

-The initial level consists of addition and subtraction, but as your child’s skill increases, you can incorporate the higher level sets which test and practice division, multiplication, and then operations with negative numbers!
+The initial level consists of addition and subtraction, but keep a eye out for higher level sets which test and practice division, multiplication, and then operations with negative numbers!